telerik/xaml-docs/controls/radgridview/troubleshooting/aggregates-not-updated.md

 1. You can update the value as illustrated in this [help article]({%slug edit-item-outside-gridview%}) on how to edit an item outside RadGridView.

-1. Ensure thatCollectionChanged event is raised from the bound source collection.
+1. Ensure that a CollectionChanged event is raised from the bound source collection.

 1. Invoke RadGridView.CalculateAggregates() method.